simonpierreboucher02/gpt5-cli-agent/README.md

-# OpenAI GPT Unified Chat Agent
+# OpenAI GPT-5 Unified Chat Agent

 A professional, unified command-line interface for all OpenAI GPT model variants with an enhanced user experience designed to be legendary.